MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 | -------- | -------- | -------- |
 | Config/DeviceInstallation/AllowInstallationOfMatchingDeviceIDs | String | `<enabled/><data id="DeviceInstall_IDs_Allow_List" value="your_allowed_device_ids"/>`

-Please refer to [AllowInstallationOfMatchingDeviceIDs](/windows/client-management/mdm/policy-csp-deviceinstallation#allowinstallationofmatchingdeviceids) for details.
+Refer to [AllowInstallationOfMatchingDeviceIDs](/windows/client-management/mdm/policy-csp-deviceinstallation#allowinstallationofmatchingdeviceids) for details.

 ### Domain suggested during signin

 During the sign-in process, if [PreferredAadTenantDomainName](/windows/client-management/mdm/policy-csp-authentication#preferredaadtenantdomainname) MDM policy is set on HoloLens 2, the tenant domain name is suggested to the user to speed up the login process and save time.
-Users still have the option to type in a different tenant domain name if desired.
+Users can type in a different tenant domain name if desired.

 > [!NOTE]
 > IT Admins need to configure the policy for this feature to be in effect.